 - For best taste, use whole dried red chilis.
 Because the chilis havenβt been broken down, the taste and aroma remain intact better than pre-ground red chili flakes.

-- For a quick and simple chili oil, use Sichuan red chili flakes but the flakes aren't as flavorful as whole chilies.
-This will eliminate one step from the process and a kitchen appliance to wash later!
+- For a quick and simple chili oil, use Sichuan red chili flakes or Korean red pepper flakes to eliminate one extra step.
+But the flakes aren't as flavorful as whole chilies.

-Add the dried red chilis into a food processor and grind on HIGH speed until they become small flakes.
-Transfer the chili flakes into a large heat-proof bowl like a glass, steel or ceramic bowl (be careful not to inhale here!)
-To the same bowl, add minced garlic, Sichuan pepper and salt.
+- Add dried red chilis into a food processor and grind on HIGH speed until they become small flakes.
+Transfer the chili flakes into a large heat-proof bowl (made of steel, ceramic or heat-resistant glass) and avoid inhaling the spice.
+To the same bowl, add minced garlic, Sichuan pepper powder and salt.
 Set aside.

-When the oil is hot, add in aromatics: ginger, onion, star anise, bay leaves, cinnamon stick and cloves.
-Allow this to simmer on low heat for at least 20-30 minutes for best fragrance.
+- Carefully lower in the ginger, onion, star anise, bay leaves, cinnamon stick and cloves into the hot oil.
+Simmer on for at least 20-25 minutes for best fragrance.
 Stir occasionally.

-After itβs simmered, remove the aromatics from the oil and discard them.
-Carefully pour the hot oil into your red chili flakes and let it bubble.
-As it bubbles, stir the flakes with the oil to prevent the flakes from overcooking or burning.
+- Very carefully pour the hot oil into the bowl with the red chili flakes and let it bubble.
+Then stir the flakes with the oil to prevent the flakes from overcooking or burning.

-Allow this to cool to touch.
-Transfer into a sterilized glass air-tight jar and enjoy!
-Note: Always use clean utensils when scooping chili oil from the jar to prevent contamination or mold growth.
+- Let the chili oil cool down and transfer to a sterilized glass air-tight jar and enjoy.
+Important: Always use clean utensils when scooping chili oil from the jar to prevent contamination or mold growth.
+See below for storage information.

 Storage